-Promoting Amazon products on your blog is a great and exciting way to monetize your blog.
+Promoting Amazon products on your blog is a great way to monetize your blog content.
 However, when it comes to using Amazon affiliate links on your site, there’s a few things you should know first.

-I know there are quite a few bloggers that don’t like using Amazon links on their sites for various reasons, however, I’ve been monetizing this website, and many other niche blogs, using Amazon links successfully since 2013.
+I realize that there are quite a few bloggers that don’t like using Amazon links on their blogs for various reasons, however, I’ve been monetizing the content on this blog, and many other small niche websites, with Amazon links since 2013.

-To begin with, I don’t earn a huge amount of income from the Amazon Affiliates Program.
-In fact, each month I might see my earnings ranging from just $12 upwards to $100, but I suppose every penny counts, right?
+Firstly, let me disclose that I don’t earn a huge amount of income from the Amazon Affiliates Program.
+In fact, each month I might see my earnings ranging from just $12 upwards to $100, so not a big deal, but every penny earned counts, right?

 So many products to promote, where do you start?